PubInv/Mathathon-2018-Simplex-Chains/README.md

 Nov.
 30th through Dec.
 2nd, free of charge, free-libre all-virtual [mathathon/hackathon](https://www.eventbrite.com/e/mathathon-a-cooperative-virtual-mathathon-tickets-50181898409) hosted by Public Invention.

+## Introduction and What to Expect

+We've prepared an [introductory slide deck](https://github.com/PubInv/Mathathon-2018-Simplex-Chains/blob/master/Welcome%20to%20the%20Public%20Invention%20Mathathon!.pdf) that will be presented on Friday night to introduce the weekend's cooperation.

+When you come to the [zoom room](https://github.com/PubInv/Mathathon-2018-Simplex-Chains/blob/master/anti-harrassment-policy.txt) on Friday at 7:00 Central, David and I will go over the slide deck introduction.
+After that, we will be ready to answer any questions you may, and also to help people form teams.

+I can't be sure, but I suspect people will want help finding problems appropriate to their interest and skill levels.

+Throughout the weekend, I and others will be in the Zoom Room at all times (except sleeping and short breaks) to answer questions and help with any work.
+If your interent connectiong doesn't support the Audio/Video in Zoom or you just prefer chat, please join the [slack team](https://join.slack.com/t/pubinv-mathathon-2018/shared_invite/enQtNDQwMTgxOTE0MTAyLTc5ZWM5ZmEzZmY1YjA2ZDE4ZTE5YzliNjViY2JmZjhhYTIyMjFiNDY4OWUyYzdmYWY1NTg2ODBmMzk0ODdkOGU) devoted to this purpose.
+David and I will be monitoring the slack channell all weekend.

+It is our deepest hope that some teams will form and people will have fun, and maybe solve some interesting problem.
+We'll try to make that happen, if you are willing to share with us what you are most interested in.

+Math is not easy; but it is fun.
+We have some very hard problems, but we have identified some problems that we think an advanced High School student can work on.

 ## Usage of the Software

 We have written a [web page](https://pubinv.github.io/Mathathon-2018-Simplex-Chains/platforms/index.html) for testing interactively